Dan0sz/host-webfonts-locally/readme.txt

 1. Activate the plugin through the 'Plugins' screen in WordPress
 1. Use the Settings -> Optimize Webfonts screen to configure the plugin

+For a more comprehensive guide for configuration, click [here](https://dev.daanvandenbergh.com/wordpress/host-google-fonts-locally/).

 == Frequently Asked Questions ==

+= I don't know what I'm doing!
+Can you help? =

+Of course :) But first calm down and read this [comprehensive guide on how to configure CAOS for Webfonts](https://dev.daanvandenbergh.com/wordpress/host-google-fonts-locally/).
+If you have any questions afterwards, visit the [Support Forum](https://wordpress.org/support/plugin/host-webfonts-local).

 = How come my font isn't available in CAOS for Webfonts? =